Unraveling a Culture of Fear to Help Reduce Workplace Anxiety

 Companies can’t grow without challenging themselves to take the big swings, so why shouldn’t employees do the same?
 It all starts with a more positive and encouraging attitude.

-• Reward your innovators and recognize hard work.
-Even if you’ve shown faith in your most dedicated employees, the larger market will still cause many to worry about job stability — especially without consistent acknowledgment of individuals who go above and beyond.
-Start or strengthen your reward and recognition system to highlight people who meet and exceed targets and question the status quo.
+Reward your innovators and recognize hard work.
+Even if you’ve shown faith in your employees, the larger market will still cause many to worry about job stability — especially without consistent acknowledgment of those who go above and beyond.
+Use your reward and recognition system to highlight people who meet and exceed targets and question the status quo.

-• Offer a wellness program to assuage ongoing workplace anxiety.
+Offer a wellness program to assuage ongoing workplace anxiety.
 Not everyone will be able to accept failure when given more flexibility to make mistakes, and tearing down a culture of fear isn’t an overnight operation.
-Ensure you’re providing a wealth of resources to guide people through the challenges they face.
+Provide a wealth of resources to guide people through the challenges they face.

 Demonstrate your commitment to communication